 Worldwide power consumption increases the need to produce more energy.
-The question is how to meet this demand for more energy, and the answer lies within the very simple law of economics: supply and demand.
+The question is how to meet this demand for more energy, and the answer lies within the very simple law of economics: supply and demand, as shown in Figure 1.

 There are two choices: